18 Vintage Mickey Mouse Photos That Will Take You Back

 Mickey Mouse gas mask

 As World War II was brewing, so were fears of poisonous gas attacks.
 A sobering sign of the times in which they were living, Walt Disney was commissioned by the military to design a Mickey Mouse-themed gas mask.
 The idea was to make a gas mask that would be “user-friendly” among children.
 It was sold in the United States and in the United Kingdom.
+No matter the role, these are the etiquette rules all Disney employees must follow.

 Mickey and friends in Fun and Fancy Free